SIOCODE-Open/not-a-bird/packages/contract-swarm/README.md

-# SWARM - Contract
+# Swarm - Contract

-This is a SWARM contract.
+This is a Swarm contract.

 ### Quickstart